- Last updated:

 - planting, clearing or damaging vegetation on state-controlled land.

-If the work is part of a community group project such as a community garden or similar, please contact council's customer service centre.
+If the work is part of a community group project such as a community garden or similar, please contact council.

 Council expects the applicant to keep the garden in a well-maintained and safe condition.
 Council may get involved if the vegetation is a risk to the public or motorists.